Piracy threat returns to African waters

 - Report shows piracy threat spreading and evolving

-- Authorities blame complacency after period of relative calm
+- Authorities blame complacency over security measures

 (CNN)A small Iranian fishing boat was hijacked off the coast of Somalia Tuesday, a local mayor reported.